rethinkdb/rethinkdb/NOTES.md

   changefeed has crashed (#3038)
 * Fixed a bug that caused a crash when unsharding discards more rows than expected when batching results (#3264)
+* Fixed a bug that could lead to crashes when changefeeds are frequently registered and unregistered (#3205)
+* Changed the `r.point` constructor to be deterministic, allowing it to be used in secondary index functions (#3287)

 ---